VNG-Realisatie/nlx/docs/docs/reference-information/oidc.md

 * The `v2.0` is essential, since the URL without the suffix has an invalid `issuer` which doesn't match the tenant-specific URL.
 * Make sure there's no trailing slash - the `issuer` does not have one.

-### ...

-Feel free to add your experiences/hints as a merge request!